Gwen S. Appelbaum

 Assistant Director of Technology and Assessment

-Shannon leads assessment for the office, which includes measuring, analyzing, and reporting key performance indicators related to graduate employment outcomes, engagement in experiential learning, customer satisfaction, career readiness and relationship management.
-She manages student and employer databases and technology platforms to foster innovation and streamlined service for the CRC and the school.
+Andrew leads assessment for the office, which includes measuring, analyzing, and reporting key performance indicators related to graduate employment outcomes, engagement in experiential learning, customer satisfaction, career readiness and relationship management.
+He manages student and employer databases and technology platforms to foster innovation and streamlined service for the CRC and the school.

 Carrie guides the development and delivery of student and employer services within the Internships and Experiential Learning office.
 She assists employers across a wide range of industries in creating and promoting internships, and is available for on-site training programs regarding effective supervision and mentoring of student interns.
 Carrie reviews all internships posted in the BizLink recruiting system; advises students on internship search strategies; and determines final grades for students earning academic credit for internship participation.
 Carrie's prior experience includes serving as a senior consultant with a global organizational development and outplacement firm as well as serving as director of internships at a big ten university.